lkkbrian/cca-programming-electronics-spring-2018/hw/week5.md

 #### Visual musical instrument (due in class Monday)

-Finalize your visual musical instrument, and be ready for your in-class critique next week.
+**Finalize your visual musical instrument**, and see if you can incorporate arrays or objects into it, because this will make it easier to add still more new features.
+Your instrument should be something that works and does something interactive, creative, cool, and unique.
+Each person will present their instrument for an in-class critique on Monday.